muslimmuda15/Smart-AutoClicker/README.md

 <br>

-<p>Klick'r is an open-source Android application designed to automate repetitive tasks effortlessly.
-Formerly known as Smart AutoClicker, Klick'r offers unique image detection capabilities alongside traditional auto-clicking functionalities, providing a versatile solution for all your automation needs.
+<p>AMB is an open-source Android application designed to automate repetitive tasks effortlessly.
+Formerly known as Smart AutoClicker, AMB offers unique image detection capabilities alongside traditional auto-clicking functionalities, providing a versatile solution for all your automation needs.
 </p>
-<p>Whether you’re a gamer automating in-game actions, a tester simulating user interactions, or anyone performing repetitive clicking tasks, Klick'r offers both image detection for sophisticated automation and a Regular Mode for straightforward auto-clicking.
+<p>Whether you’re a gamer automating in-game actions, a tester simulating user interactions, or anyone performing repetitive clicking tasks, AMB offers both image detection for sophisticated automation and a Regular Mode for straightforward auto-clicking.
 </p>

 <br>